MWLCalanRoach/Mini_2016/README.md

 # Mini_2016
 Implementation of the digital back-end using ROACH technology into the MINI- Radio Telescope.

 Several scripts have been written, the latest version are online here in the repository.
-Three python scripts are necessary for test this project.
+Three folders contains all necessary files to test this project.

-#1) Two spectrometers with one bram per band:
+#1) espectrometro : This folder contain the python script spec12_32b_2bram.py, to perform two spectrometers with one bram per band.

 How to run this script?: